 All these are important in measuring how the company workforce is engaging.

-For an internal communications strategy to be successful, their needs to be an open dialogue between employees and their corporate leaders that encourages collaboration.
+For an internal communications strategy to be successful, there needs to be an open dialogue between employees and their corporate leaders that encourages collaboration.

 How often employees are logging in